-I initially wrote this in 2006 as I was preparing for case interviews for Bain & Co and previously Accenture, where I danced the electric slide for a total of five years.
-Still relevant today.
+I initially wrote this in 2006 as I was preparing for case interviews for Bain & Co and previously Accenture, where I danced the electric slide for a total of five years (here are some reflections on my time at Bain).
 Hope you find this useful.

 It’s that time of year — interview time.
 The following is a succinct summary of how to beat the well-known consulting adversary, the case interview.